The open dihypergraph dichotomy for generalized Baire spaces and its applications: Introduction

 We extend the previous theorem to sets $X$ and $Y$ that are not neccessarily disjoint in Theorem~\ref{theorem: KLW from ODD}.
 Here, the first option is replaced by the statement that $X$ is the a union of $\kappa$-many sets $X_\alpha$ with no limit points in $Y$.\footnote{See Definition~\ref{def: KLW dichotomy}.
-Note that by Lemma~\ref{lemma: CC coloring}, this statement is equivalent to the conjunction of the statements that $|X\cap Y|\leq\kappa$ and $X\setminus Y$ can be separated from $Y$ by a $\Fsigma(\kappa)$ set.} We further derive a more general dichotomy $\KLW_\kappa^H(X,Y)$ that is defined relative to an arbitrary box-open $\ddim$-dihypergraph $H$ where $2\leq\ddim\leq\kappa$ in Theorem~\ref{theorem: ODD and KLW^H}.
+Note that by Lemma~\ref{lemma: CC coloring}, this statement is equivalent to the conjunction of the statements that $|X\cap Y|\leq\kappa$ and $X\setminus Y$ can be separated from $Y$ by a $\Fsigma(\kappa)$ set.} \todoo{added motivation to this sentence} The next, even more general, dichotomy $\KLW_\kappa^H(X,Y)$ arose when we studied the strength of $\ODD\kappa\kappa({}^\kappa\kappa)$.
+It is defined relative to an arbitrary box-open $\ddim$-dihypergraph $H$ where $2\leq\ddim\leq\kappa$ in Theorem~\ref{theorem: ODD and KLW^H}.
 In the first option of the dichotomy, the role of limit points is replaced by a notion of limit points relative to $H$.\footnote{See Definition \ref{def: H-limit point}.} In the second option, $\RR_\kappa$ and $\QQ_\kappa$ are replaced by analogous subsets $\RR^\ddim_\kappa$ and $\QQ^\ddim_\kappa$ of ${}^\kappa\ddim$ and moreover, the map needs to be a continuous homomorphism from $\dhH \ddim$ to $H$ instead of a homeomorphism from ${}^\kappa 2$ onto a closed set. \footnote{See Definition~\ref{def: KLW for hypergraphs} and the preceding paragraph.
 Note that in the second option of $\KLW_\kappa(X,Y)$, it is equivalent to ask that $f$ is continuous and injective instead of a homeomorphism by Theorem~\ref{theorem: KLW from ODD}.
 This shows that $\KLW_\kappa(X,Y)$ is equivalent to the special case of $\KLW_\kappa^{\gK{{}^\kappa \kappa}}(X,Y)$ for the complete graph $\gK{{}^\kappa \kappa}$ on ${}^\kappa\kappa$ by Remark~\ref{remark: KLW^G for graphs G}.} $\KLW^\ddim_\kappa(X)$ then states that $\KLW_\kappa^H(X,Y)$ holds for all subsets $Y$ of ${}^\kappa\kappa$ and all box-open $\ddim$-dihypergraphs $H$ on ${}^\kappa\kappa$.
 The next result follows from Theorem~\ref{theorem: ODD and KLW^H} and Corollaries~\ref{cor: from KLW to ODD} and \ref{cor: from KLW to ODD kappa}, as does its restriction to definable dihypergraphs $H$ and definable subsets $Y$.

 \begin{theorem}\ The following hold for all $2\leq\ddim\leq\kappa$ and all subsets $X$ of ${}^\kappa\kappa$. \begin{enumerate-(1)} \item $\ODD\kappa\kappa(X) \Longrightarrow \KLW_\kappa^\ddim(X)$. \item $\KLW_\kappa^\ddim(X) \Longrightarrow \ODD\kappa\ddim(X)$. \end{enumerate-(1)} In particular, $\ODD\kappa\kappa(X)$ is equivalent to $\KLW^\kappa_\kappa(X)$. \end{theorem}